TBD54566975/dwn-sdk-js/CONTRIBUTING.md

 ### Running benchmarks

-Benchmarks should be run direclty using `node` (e.g. `node benchmarks/store/index/search-index.js`).
+Benchmarks should be run directly using `node` (e.g. `node benchmarks/store/index/search-index.js`).

 Note that some benchmarks require that `npm run build` has been run beforehand.